alloba/book-of-hours-notes/books/Sunset Passages.md

 ## Description
 Sunset Passages

-A miscellany of the funerary prayers, ceremonies and hymns of the Church of the Unconquered Sun, which was ascendant in the Third and Fourth Histories.
-It schismed during the Intercalate, when the Sun was divided, and has not survived as a significant force.
+A miscellany of the funerary prayers, ceremonies and hymns of the [[Church of the Unconquered Sun]], which was ascendant in the Third and Fourth Histories.
+It schismed during the [[Intercalate]], when the Sun was divided, and has not survived as a significant force.
 ### Partial Study Description
 I'm Reading...